ouya/docs/content-review-guidelines.md

 * **Orientation**: The review team checks that the game uses the `landscape-left` orientation and does not `auto-rotate` during loading or gameplay.

 * **Out of Space**: For games that download content in game, the review team checks for download errors that can occur when the system is out of disk space.
 (Messaging space issues to the user is recommended but not required.)

+* **OUYA-Everywhere**: The review team requires games that use the `OUYA-Everywhere` API should launch properly.

+* **OUYA Store**: The review team requires that game submissions match their `OUYA Store` counterparts versus just submitting a generic `Android` version.

 * **Pause**: The review team recommends that in-game pausing when exiting to `Cortex TV` functions properly.
 When returning to the game, the game should resume without losing user data.